More to it than the Emerald Cave

 Low-key fishing lifestyle meets low-level tourism on Ko Muk, a great alternative to the busier islands in Thailand’s Andaman Sea.
 This mid-size island off the coast of Trang province brings friendly vibes and pretty beaches within easy boating distance of one mesmerising sea cave.

-Muk’s claim to fame, Tham Morakot or “Emerald Cave,” starts with a swim or kayak through a dark passage where echoes resound from the surf—and sometimes the cries of freaked-out travellers.
-After 10 minutes an emerald shade grabs the water, brightening as you approach a sheltered sinkhole biome and beach.
-The beauty and drama of it are unforgettable, so it’s no surprise that boats full of travellers venture here from Ko Lanta, Pakmeng and other places every day in high season.
-Staying on Muk makes it possible to hit Tham Morakot when it’s not crammed full of people.
+Muk’s claim to fame, Tham Morakot or Emerald Cave, starts with a swim or kayak through a dark passage where echoes resound from the surf—and sometimes the howls of freaked out travellers.
+An emerald shade grabs the water, brightening as you approach a sinkhole biome with a stripe of coral sand rimmed by vertical limestone cliffs.
+The beauty and drama of it are unforgettable, so it’s no surprise that boatloads of travellers venture here from Ko Lanta, Pakmeng and other places in high season.
+Staying on Muk makes it possible to hit the cave when it’s not crammed full of people.

 A small medical clinic is located north of the pier in the village, but a serious injury will require a trip to Trang.
 A tiny police office stands in the east-coast village near Ao Wua Nawn, though we’ve never seen a uniformed police officer anywhere on the island.
 Cell service is strong in most places and prepaid SIM cards from Thai providers can be topped up at many of the convenience stores that dot the island.
 Electricity now runs 24 hours at every place to stay.
 Free WiFi is ubiquitous but often unstable.